solgenomics/BrAPI-js/docs/README.md

 ###### v0.2.0
 # BrAPI.js

 BrAPI.js is a JavaScript client library for [BrAPI](https://brapi.org).
-The functional style of this library is inspired by [D3.js](https://d3js.org/).
+The call style of this library is inspired by [D3.js](https://d3js.org/).
 It can be used in either a browser or a Node.js application.
 It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (or [node-fetch](https://www.npmjs.com/package/node-fetch) in Node.js) for making AJAX calls.
 BrAPI.js is dependent on ES6 classes.

 ### Important To-Dos